You are viewing documentation for a previous version of this software.

 Result

 After being called, the useQuery hook returns a result object with the following properties.
-This object contains your result, plus some helpful functions for refetching, dynamic polling, and pagination.
+This object contains your query result, plus some helpful functions for refetching, dynamic polling, and pagination.

 PropertyTypeDescription